top of page

 Let's read when we need to.

-This is a play about freedom.
+This is a story about freedom.

 PROLOGUE

-BOOK TO BE ON ONLINE FOR NO COST IN GOD'S GOOD TIME.
+BOOK TO BE ON ONLINE

 DOLLY